hfu622/2DIBPP-MergeDJD/README.md

 ## Introduction

 This project introduces a new algorithm, **DJD++**, which improves upon the existing DJD heuristic to solve the **Two-Dimensional Irregular Bin Packing Problem**.
-The problem is based on packing rectangular bins with parts that are polygons—both convex and non-convex shapes are supported.
+The problem is based on packing rectangular bins with pieces that are polygons—both convex and non-convex shapes are supported.
 However, the shapes do not contain any curves.

 ### Applicable Scenarios:

 * **Bins**: Rectangular in shape.
-* **Parts**: Polygonal shapes (can be either convex or non-convex), without any curves.
+* **Pieces**: Polygonal shapes (can be either convex or non-convex), without any curves.
 * **Use Cases**: Suitable for learning, demonstrations, and practical applications.

 ---